The Five Types of Trademarks - Worth Millions to Worthless

 WHAT TYPES OF TRADEMARKS CAN BE REGISTERED?

-Fanciful, arbitrary, and suggestive trademarks can be registered upon first use in commerce and can be reserved with an intent to use trademark application.
+Fanciful, arbitrary, and suggestive trademarks can be registered upon first use in commerce.
+(Footnote 1) Further, they can be protected in advance of intended future use, with an intent to use trademark application.

 Descriptive trademarks cannot be registered without a showing of acquired distinctiveness, also known as secondary meaning.